sandersoncoelho/wirecard-challenge/README.md

 - Apache Maven 3.3.3 or later
 - MongoDB 4.0 or later

 **Important:** For running with Maven, the wirecard-challenge application connect to mongo using "localhost" as URL.
-In this case, it possible running unit test before generating the build.
+In this case, it is possible running unit tests before building application.

 ###### Steps for run:
 - Download and unzip the source repository or clone it using Git:
 ```
 git clone https://github.com/sandersoncoelho/wirecard-challenge.git
 ```
-- Enter into wirecard-challenge directory and build
+- Enter into wirecard-challenge directory and build:
 ```
 mvn clean install
 ```